CITE Awards Program

 • Recognition on CITE’s website and publications.

-Timeline, Resources & FAQ
+Timeline, Resources & FAQs

 What is the deadline for submitting a nomination?

-Nominations are due July 31, 2022.
+Nominations are due May 15, 2026.

 Who can submit a nomination?

 Nominations may be made by any CITE member.
 Please see the details on each award for specific nomination rules.
-The Community Award nominations must come from a CITE Regional Group or groups and should be sent by the group(s) chair(s), who are required to be current CITE members.

 Who is on the Awards Task Force?